How to toilet train your kitten

 Choosing the right sized litter tray is essential.
 Kittens have tiny legs, and therefore struggle to jump.
 Start off with a fairly small and low tray, as you can gradually increase the size as your kitten grows.

-Alternatively, you could purchase an adult-sized cat litter box, such as this Large Opening Litter Tray, but make sure that your kitten is able to climb into it on its own.
+Alternatively, you could purchase an adult-sized cat litter box, but make sure that your kitten is able to climb into it on its own.
 Similarly, if you’ve purchased a litter tray that has a lid, it might be worth removing the lid until your kitten has adapted.
 You should start with letting your kitten explore the litter box on its own, to encourage them to not be afraid.

 How to toilet train a kitten